CRJFisher/career-agent/backlog/tasks/task-44 - Remove-duplicate-placeholder-nodes.md

 2. Remove the placeholder classes
 3. Run all tests to ensure nothing breaks
 4. Check for any stray references to the old implementations

+## Implementation Notes

+- Successfully removed placeholder ScanDocumentsNode (lines 583-620)
+- Successfully removed placeholder ExtractExperienceNode (lines 623-651)
+- These were old TODO placeholders replaced by full implementations at lines 3060+
+- All unit tests for both nodes pass after removal
+- No references to the old implementations found in imports or other files
+- Total lines removed: 73